R2RGEN: Real-to-Real 3D Data Generation for Spatially Generalized Manipulation: Experiment

 \textbf{Policy.} We select iDP3~\cite{ze2024generalizable} as the visuomotor policy, which takes egocentric pointclouds (i.e., pointclouds in camera coordinate system) and proprioception state as inputs without requirement on camera pose and calibration.
 Details on training iDP3 on each task are described in Appendix \ref{sec:hyper}.

 \textbf{Hardware.} We utlize two robot platforms: single-arm and bimanual.
 The single-arm platform consists of a 7-DoF UR5 arm equipped with a parallel jaw gripper and a mobile base.
-An ORBBEC femto bolt camera is rigidly affixed via a mounting bracket to the mobile base, which provides the RGB-D observations.
+An ORBBEC femto bolt camera can be either rigidly affixed via a mounting bracket to the mobile base as exterior camera, or attached to the end-effector as wrist camera, which provides the RGB-D observations.
 The bimanual platform adheres to the MobileAloha architecture~\cite{fu2024mobile}, employing dual AgileX PiPER arms integrated with HexFellow omnidirectional mobile base.
-A head-mounted RGB-D camera provides egocentric perception.
+A head-mounted RGB-D camera (exterior camera) provides egocentric perception.
 See Appendix \ref{sec:hardware} for further details.

-\textbf{Tasks and evaluation.} We design 8 representative tasks for evaluation, including 2 simple tasks (Open-Jar, Place-Bottle), 4 complex tasks (Pot-Food, Hang-Cup, Stack-Brick, Build-Bridge) and 2 bimanual tasks (Grasp-Box, Store-Item), as visualized in Figure \ref{fig:tasks}.
+\textbf{Tasks and evaluation.} We design 8 representative tasks for evaluation, including 2 simple tasks (Open-Jar, Place-Bottle), 4 complex tasks (Pot-Food, Hang-Cup, Stack-Brick, Build-Bridge) and 2 bimanual tasks (Grasp-Box, Store-Item).
 We compare with DemoGen~\cite{xue2025demogen} on the two simple single-arm tasks and two bimanual tasks.
 While for other tasks involving complex spatial relationships among objects, DemoGen fails to generate reasonable data.
 We evaluate different methods on diverse objects' locations and rotations as well as robot's viewpoints, including a portion of out-of-distribution samples not encountered during training.
 Refer to Appendix \ref{sec:tasks} for detailed task definition and evaluation protocol.

+\textbf{Camera settings.} We conduct experiments on three camera setups mentioned in Section \ref{sec:statement}, which we denote as exterior-exterior, exterior-wrist and wrist-wrist to specify the camera used during data collection and deployment, respectively.
+Since exterior-exterior is the mainstream setting in prior works, we compare R2RGen with baseline method on all 8 tasks for this setting.
+For exterior-wrist and wrist-wrist setting, we conduct experiments on the 4 complex single-arm tasks, where the source demonstration is collected using exterior/wrist camera, while policy is evaluated with wrist camera.
+By default, all experiments employ the exterior–exterior camera setup unless otherwise specified.